sdiehl/wiwinwlh/tutorial.md

 The state monad is often mistakenly described as being impure, but it is in fact entirely pure and the same effect could be achieved by explicitly passing state.
-A simple implementation of the State monad is only a few lines:
+A simple implementation of the State monad takes only a few lines:

 ~~~~ {.haskell include="src/02-monads/state_impl.hs"}
 ~~~~